 To date the Good Jobs Initiative has:

-- Worked in collaboration with federal agency partners to incentivize equity and good jobs in over $97 billion dollars of grant funding (as of 1/30/23).
+• Worked in collaboration with federal agency partners to incentivize equity and good jobs in over $181 billion dollars of grant funding.
 Use the Good Jobs Initiative By The Numbers Tool to explore how DOL has partnered with federal agencies to embed job quality and equity incentives in federal funding opportunities.

-- Entered into three Memorandums of Understanding with the Departments of Transportation, Commerce, and Energy where each agency details its commitment to using Bipartisan Infrastructure Law funds to support equitable workforce development pathways into good jobs;
+• Entered agreements with the Departments of Transportation, Commerce, Energy and Interior, as well as the Environment Protection Agency and the General Services Administration, committing to using Bipartisan Infrastructure Law funds to support equitable workforce development pathways into good job;

 View the Good Jobs Initiative announcement and keynote address to the U.S. Conference of Mayors.